Skip to content

 What is THC?

-CBD counters and mitigates (reduces) the psychological effects of THC.
+CBD bio-chemically counters and mitigates (reduces) the psychoactive effects of THC.

 The word “hemp” has long been in usage apart from its legal definition, from ancient times.
 But it now has a legal definition embedded in statutes.